benfertig/timestamper/WINDOWS_RUN_AND_BUILD_FROM_SOURCE.md

 ```
 pip install auto-py-to-exe
 ```
 This next step must be done from an Administrator *Command Prompt* Window.
 Right-click on *Command Prompt* and select "Run as administrator".
-Then, type the following command.
+Then, type the following command:
 ```
 auto-py-to-exe
 ```